-62. Appeal
+63. Appeal

-A person whose rights are affected by a decision of the municipality in terms of delegated authority may appeal against that decision by giving written notice of the appeal and the reasons therefore in terms of section 62 of the Local Government: Municipal Systems Act, Act 32 of 2000 to the municipal manager within 21 days of the date of the notification of the decision.
+A person whose rights are affected by a decision of the municipality in terms of delegated authority may appeal against that decision by giving written notice of the appeal and the reasons therefore in terms of section 62 of the local government: municipal systems act, Act 32 of 2000 to the municipal manager within 21 days of the date of the notification of the decision.

-63. Offences
+64. Offences

-- (1) It is an offence for any person to - - (a) refuse to grant an authorised official access to premises to which that authorised official is duly authorised to have access; - (b) obstruct, interfere or hinder an authorised official who is exercising a power or carrying out a duty under this by-law; - (c) fail or refuse to provide an authorised official with a document or information that the person is required to provide under this by-law; - (d) give false or misleading information to an authorised official; - (e) prevent the owner of any premises, or a person working for that owner, from entering the premises in order to comply with a requirement of this by-law; - (f) pretend to be an authorised official; - alter an authorisation to an authorised official or written authorisation, compliance notice or compliance certificate issued in terms of this by-law; - (h) enter any premises without a written notification in circumstances requiring such notification; - (i) act contrary to a written notice or document issued in terms of this Chapter; - disclose any information relating to the financial or business affairs of any person which was acquired in the performance of any function or exercise of any power in terms of this by-law, except- - (i) to a person who requires that information in order to perform a function or exercise a power in terms of this by-law; - (ii) if the disclosure is ordered by a court of law; or - (iii) if the disclosure is in compliance of the provisions of any law. - (k) contravene or fail to comply with any of the provisions of this by-law; - (l) fail to comply with any notice issued in terms of this by-law; - (m) fail to comply with any lawful instruction given in terms of this by-law; - (n) contravene or fail to comply with any conditions imposed upon the granting of any licence, consent approval, concession, exemption or authority in terms of this by-law. - (2) A person who causes or incites another person to commit an offence referred to in subsection (1), or who, being in a position of authority over another person, permits or allows him or her to commit an offence, will be guilty of that offence.
+- (1) It is an offence for any person to- - refuse to grant an authorised official access to premises to which that authorised official is duly authorised to have access;

+- obstruct, interfere or hinder an authorised official who is exercising a power or carrying out a duty under this by-law; - (c) fail or refuse to provide an authorised official with a document or information that the person is required to provide under this by-law; - (d) give false or misleading information to an authorised official; - (e) prevent the owner of any premises, or a person working for that owner, from entering the premises in order to comply with a requirement of this by-law; - (f) pretend to be an authorised official; - (g) alter an authorisation of an authorised official or written authorisation, compliance notice or compliance certificate issued in terms of this by-law; - (h) enter any premises without a written notification in circumstances requiring such notification; - (i) act contrary to a written notice or document issued in terms of this Chapter; - disclose any information relating to the financial or business affairs of any person which was acquired in the performance of any function or exercise of any power in terms of this by-law, except- - to a person who requires that information in order to perform a function or exercise a power in terms of this by-law; - (ii) if the disclosure is ordered by a court of law; or - (iii) if the disclosure is in compliance of the provisions of any law. - (k) contravene or fail to comply with any of the provisions of this by-law; - (l) fail to comply with any notice issued in terms of this by-law; - (m) fail to comply with any lawful instruction given in terms of this by-law; - (n) contravene or fail to comply with any conditions imposed upon the granting of any licence, consent approval, concession, exemption or authority in terms of this by-law. - (o) litter or dump any volume of waste except at an authorised site; - (p) cause spillage or leakage of any volume of waste or hazardous waste without putting in place suitable mitigating measures; - (q) convey an uncovered or unsecured load of waste or hazardous waste of any volume; or - (r) convey an uncovered or unsecured load which results in spillage of any volume of waste or hazardous waste. - (2) A person who causes or incites another person to commit an offence referred to in subsection (1), or who, being in a position of authority over another person, permits or allows him or her to commit an offence, will be guilty of that offence. - (3) Failing to comply with a notice issued in terms of this by-law constitutes a continuing offence.

-64. Penalties
+65. Penalties